lyft/cartography/docs/schema/github.md

 | has_2fa_enabled | Whether the user has 2-factor authentication enabled |
 | role | Either 'ADMIN' (denoting that the user is an owner of a Github organization) or 'MEMBER' |
 | is_site_admin | Whether the user is a site admin |
+| permission | Only present if the user is an [outside collaborator](https://docs.github.com/en/graphql/reference/objects#repositorycollaboratorconnection) of this repo.
+`permission` is either ADMIN, MAINTAIN, READ, TRIAGE, or WRITE ([ref](https://docs.github.com/en/graphql/reference/enums#repositorypermission)).

 ### Relationships